 Experienced Florida criminal lawyers fighting for your rights

 In periods of economic instability, instances of mortgage fraud are more common than ever in the state of Florida.
 Mortgage fraud is a broad term that covers a long list of white collar criminal activities that involve falsified information given to banking institutions or mortgage companies for financial profit.
-Mortgage fraud can be committed by individuals who are not affiliated with mortgage companies or by mortgage company employees or loan agency employees.
-Mortgage fraud crimes can carry serious legal ramifications and cases where individuals have been charged with mortgage fraud can become complex very quickly.
+This type of fraud fraud can be committed by individuals who are not affiliated with companies or by company employees or loan agency employees.
+These crimes can carry serious legal ramifications and cases where individuals have been charged with fraud can become complex very quickly.
 Most cases of mortgage fraud involve falsified information on documents that have been given to a mortgage company or mortgage loan company.
 In the state of Florida, related crimes are treated seriously and may be prosecuted aggressively.
-For this reason, anyone who may be facing charges should retain a Florida mortgage fraud lawyer immediately.
+For this reason, anyone who may be facing charges should retain a Tampa mortgage fraud lawyer immediately after being arrested.

-At Joffe Law, P.A., we have a staff team with expert lawyers who have years of experience defending clients from white collar crimes at both federal and state levels.
-Our attorneys have successfully defended many cases over the years and can help you protect your rights as well.
+At Joffe Law, P.A., our expert lawyers who have more than 30 years of experience defending clients from white collar crimes at both federal and state levels.
+Our federal criminal attorneys have successfully defended many fraud cases in Tampa over the years and can help you protect your rights as well.
 Understanding how mortgage fraud is defined and what the possible penalties might be can help you determine what your next legal move should be.

 How is mortgage fraud defined in Florida?

 In Florida, mortgage fraud is defined as falsifying information on a home loan document or misleading a mortgage company for financial or property gain.
 This means that information may be represented incorrectly either accidentally or on purpose to begin an investigation into whether or not a Tampa individual has committed this type of federal fraud offense.

 Do not say anything that might incriminate you.
 Speak with an attorney first.